mozilla-bteam/bmo/README.rst

 .. code-block:: bash

-    docker compose exec bmo.test rsync -avz --exclude .git --exclude local /mnt/sync/ /app/
+    docker-compose exec bmo.test rsync -avz --exclude .git --exclude local /mnt/sync/ /app/

 The Mojolicious morbo development server, used by the web container, will notice any code changes and restart itself.

-If you are using Visual Studio Code, these ``docker compose`` commands will come in handy as the editor's `tasks`_ that can be found under the Terminal menu.
+If you are using Visual Studio Code, these ``docker-compose`` commands will come in handy as the editor's `tasks`_ that can be found under the Terminal menu.
 The update command is assigned to the default build task so it can be executed by simply hitting Ctrl+Shift+B on Windows/Linux or Command+Shift+B on macOS.
 An `extension bundle`_ for VS Code is also available.